KahitSan/supabase-air/README.md

 Credentials are in `docker/.env`

-**Note**: By default, realtime, analytics, edge functions, and vector logging are disabled to reduce resource usage.
+**⚡ Optimized Setup**: By default, realtime, analytics, edge functions, and vector logging are disabled to reduce resource usage (~1.6 GB total).
 See [OPTIMIZATION.md](./OPTIMIZATION.md) to re-enable these services if needed.

 ---